-Mukti Australia believes that in order for vulnerable women and children to lift themselves out of poverty, the essential building blocks of life must be in place.
+Mukti Australia believes that for vulnerable women and children to lift themselves out of poverty, the essential building blocks of life must be in place.

-These include safe shelter, access to food and clean water, clothing and community.
+These include safe shelter, access to food, clean water and sanitation, clothing and community.
 We invest in initiatives that promote these most basic needs, such as:

-- Family group homes for disadvantaged and vulnerable children and women – Mukti Mission provides a home and a sense of belonging to women and children with backgrounds of poverty, abuse and exploitation across India.
-Over 750 women and children live together in community at the Mission’s main campus in Pune, and more live together in 18 expansion homes across 9 different states in India.
-To move towards self sufficiency, the Mission also operates a farm and diary.
+- Family group homes for disadvantaged and vulnerable children and women.
+Pandita Ramabai Mukti Mission provides a home and a sense of belonging to women and children with backgrounds of poverty, abuse and exploitation across India.
+Over 750 women and children live together in community at the Mission’s main campus near Pune, and more live together in 18 expansion homes across nine different states in India.
+To move towards self-sufficiency, the Mission also operates a farm and dairy.

-- Other initiatives that improve the living conditions of destitute families such as building toilets, wells and other community amenities, and repairing houses.
+- Other initiatives that improve the living conditions of impoverished families such as building toilets, wells and other community amenities, and repairing houses.